 Best man speech ideas

-The best place to start is always by considering some proven ideas.
-While it is great to try out your own brand of wit.
-This may not be the right platform for it.
+The best place to start is always by considering some proven man speech template ideas.
+While it is great to try out your own brand of wit, this may not be the right platform for it.
 We have one take to get this right, so here are some ideas to get your creative juices flowing.

 Get browny points

 As the best man, the wedding guests assume that your closeness to the groom gives you some personal insight that they may not have.
-No-one else will be able to steal this thunder from you, only you will be privy to how he was before he met his betrothed.
-There is always comedy in youthful follies.
+No one else will be able to steal this thunder from you, only you will be privy to how he was before he met his betrothed.
+There is always comedy in youthful follies and plenty of funny stories.
 But just leave ex-girlfriends out of this part of it can very cringe.

 A story about the couple